 - Dec.
 26: Boxing Day

-Tanzania also acknowledges the religious festivals of Eid al-Adha, Eid el Fitr, Maulid Day, Easter, Good Friday, and Easter Monday.
+Tanzania also acknowledges the religious festivals of Id ul Haji, Eid el Fitr, Maulid Day, Easter, Good Friday, and Easter Monday.
 The specific dates of Islamic holidays change every year.

-Full-time employees at least 28 consecutive days’ of paid leave every year.
+Full-time employees are entitled to at least 28 consecutive days of paid leave every year.
 This leave does not include public holidays that may occur within the leave period.
 An employee who has not completed 6 months of service does not get this paid leave benefit.

 At the end of every 2nd year, employers provide a travel assistance allowance to help employees pay for transportation costs when taking leave.
 The law does not stipulate the amount of assistance that should be paid.
 Instead, the employer and employee must negotiate this amount and include the terms of the arrangement in a collective bargaining agreement, human resources manual, or employment contract.